 How to Store and Reheat

-Store cooked asparagus in an airtight container in the fridge for up to 4 days.
+Store asparagus in an airtight container in the fridge for up to 4 days.
 Reheat by air frying or reheating on stove with a splash of water for freshness.
 You can use leftovers in pastas or in fried rice.

 Garlic Butter Asparagus in Skillet